content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ADFSOauthClient/ReadMe.md

 ```

 ### Configure ADFS in hptrim.config
-In hptrim.config add an authentication section like the one below, ensure they metadataEndpoint points to your ADFS server and the audience matches identifier in your Relying Party Trust exactly.
+In hptrim.config add an authentication section like the one below, ensure they metadataEndpoint points to your ADFS server and the audience matches the identifier in your Relying Party Trust exactly.
 ```
 <authentication allowAnonymous="false">
   <activeDirectory>